ArmandoHerra/Automating_AWS_With_Python/README.md

 # Automating_AWS_With_Python

-A repository for versioning the code used a long the Automating AWS With Python - Course.
+A repository for versioning the code used a long the Automating AWS With Python - Course from A Cloud Guru.